DNGros/combustable/README.md

 AssertTensor(a).has_shape(1, 3)
 ```

-The autocasting when comparing with lists was the main motivation for
+The autocasting when comparing with lists was one of the main motivation for
-combustable.
-Right now Combustable's output on failure is ok, but also want to
+Combustable.
+Right now Combustable's output on failure is ok (better than a naked assertion, at least),
-eventually make it much more pretty.
+but also want to eventually make it much more pretty/debug-friendly.

 ## Assertions on assign.